This blog uses affiliate links (marked with **). When you purchase through links on my site, I may earn a small commission. Learn more here.

 The closest comparison I can show you for color reference is with a MAC Mamastarrr lipstick (LE), which is in the MAC satin finish.
 The MAC formula is much smoother, more pigmented, and has a thicker feel on the lips.

-The bareMinerals Mineralist Hydra-Smoothing Lipstick retails for $20, which is a little high for how it performs.
+The bareMinerals Mineralist Hydra-Smoothing Lipstick retails for $20**, which is a little high for how it performs.
 MAC’s satin formula is $19.00 and it is of better quality.
 Either Revlon or Maybelline would be a better pick at the drugstore price point.
-Both of these will have more shine, but they do also offer a matte finish.
+Both of these will have more shine, but both brands also offer a matte finish.
 This lipstick is barely better than the Covergirl lipsticks that are about $6 at Target and Walmart (Ulta and traditional drugstores always charge more).
-On the upside, the formula is vegan and gluten-free if you need to avoid those types of ingredients.
+On the upside, the formula is vegan and gluten-free.
 It is a nice, basic lipstick formula.
 In my opinion, it is just not worth the $20 (or the $17 I was able to get it for).

 Did this line of lipsticks work out differently for you?
 Have you had any lipstick fails recently?
 Tell us about it in the comments.